 At night, in the flicker of your dying fire, you may catch a glimpse of a notorious camp robber, the bandit-masked ringtail cat making off with a bit of tomorrow's lunch.
 Recently these wide-eyed relatives of the raccoon were designated Arizona's state animal in a poll of the state's school children.
 More likely you'll notice canyon wrens and hermit thrushes along the trail during the day.
 They'll catch your ear as well as your eye.
 If you hike to Taylor Cabin you'll see the picturesque lair of another of the canyon's historic residents, the American cowboy.
 The Parsons Spring Trail meanders up a fertile desert riparian area, a habitat as rare as it is productive.
 The Sycamore Rim Trail (Kaibab National Forest) skirts the canyon's upper reaches through an area of secluded pools and tall forests.

-This area is sufficiently unique to have been the first in Arizona to be designated a Primitive Area.
-It later became a Wilderness Area in the 1984 Arizona Wilderness Act.
+This area is sufficiently unique to have been the first in Arizona to be designated a Wilderness Area in the 1972.
 A number of trails provide access to its beautiful and fragile landscape.
 This guide mentions only the most prominent.
 Those who wish to explore further will find much to reward their efforts.

-Attractions: Wilderness solitude, Trails for hiking and horseback riding, Red rocks, pinnacles, buttes and arches, Photography & wildlife viewing, Swimming and Fishing, History (Indian ruins, old cabins)
+Attractions: Wilderness solitude, trails for hiking and horseback riding, red rocks, pinnacles, buttes and arches, photography & wildlife viewing, swimming, and fishing, history (Native American ruins, historic cabins).

 At a Glance